Gaalmonte/Gaalmonte/README.md

 * :raised_hands: I'm currently learning React with plans to learn Threejs, Python, Java and C++.

 ## :computer: Currently working on:
+<a href="https://react-firebasesuperchat.herokuapp.com/"> A React & Firebase Chat with Google Authentication </a>
 <a href="https://github.com/Gaalmonte/My_Portfolio">My Portfolio using React</a>
 <a href="https://github.com/Gaalmonte/Phaser-Game">A collaborative phaserJS dungeon crawler game</a>